 In college at the University of Wisconsin-Madison in the 1980s, I majored in Chinese language and literature, and again benefited from great teachers.
 I took language classes from Joe Cutter and Clara Sun; literature from Wilfried Spaar and Joseph Lau; history from Yu-sheng Lin; political science from Ed Friedman; and was introduced to Classical Chinese by Tsai-fa Cheng.

 When I was trying to decide on the topic for a novel set in imperial China, and was leaning toward a tale set in the late Han Dynasty, it was my husband, Joe, who said “forget about the Han,” and pointed me toward the Ming.
 He handed me the first volume on the Ming Dynasty in the Cambridge History of China series, I started at the beginning, and never made it past the founding.
 That is because the story of Zhu Yuanzhang’s rise to power is as good as it gets.
 The plague!
 The Mongols!
 Buddhist monks!
 Red Turban rebels!
 Concubines!
 Pirates!
 This story has it all.
-My introduction occurred when Joe was in the doctoral program at the University of Minnesota, and hit the trifecta of Ming Dynasty historians in having as his advisors Ted Farmer, Romeyn Taylor and Ann Waltner.
+My introduction occurred when Joe was in the doctoral program at the University of Minnesota, and hit the trifecta of Ming Dynasty historians in having as his advisors Ted Farmer, the late Romeyn Taylor and Ann Waltner.
 Once I settled on a novel about Zhu Yuanzhang, I was able to pester all three to answer my many questions about Zhu’s rise to power.
-I treasure having them as mentors and friends.

 Above all, my inspiration for writing historical fiction has been my mother, who loves good stories but cannot read Chinese – and unfortunately too few of the tales from the Great Ming are available in English.
 Toni Morrison is famous for saying, “I wrote my first novel because I wanted to read it.”
 In a similar fashion, I wrote my first novel because I wanted my mother to read it.